joshuahenson/dungeonCrawler/README.md

-# Work in progress

-todo

-game over screen with play again option - change initialState in reducers from const to function in order to reset
+# Dungeon Crawler

+A Roguelike game made in React with Redux.